Starting school is a big step and we will do everything we can to make this transition as smooth as possible.

 - It is normal to be a bit apprehensive about your child starting school but please, if you do have a niggling worry, no matter how silly you may think it sounds, let us know!

-Click on the links below for some activities to get your child ready for school:
+Click on the links below for some activities to try before you start school:

 Once a Week, Take a Peek!